Privacy and planning services

 - Natural England

-In relation to statutory plan-making processes we may share your personal data with independent planning inspectors and examiners.
+In relation to statutory plan making and planning application processing, we may share your personal data with independent planning inspectors and examiners.
 This data sharing enables us to ensure the best service is delivered.

-We do not anticipate that our data-transferring arrangements will involve a transfer outside of the European Economic Area (EEA).
+We do not anticipate that our data transferring arrangements will involve a transfer outside of the UK’s Adequacy Regulations.
 We do not sell your information to other organisations.
 We will not share your personal information with any other third party.

-On occasion we may be required to share personal information with law enforcement or other authorities if required by applicable law.
-Where this occurs we will ensure that appropriate safeguards are in place
+On occasion we may be required to share personal information with other bodies in connection with the prevention of crime, criminal or legal investigations or proceedings including fraud (and the National Fraud Initiative) or regulatory functions (such as the Local Government Ombudsman).
+Where this occurs we will ensure that appropriate safeguards are in place.

 Whether information has to be provided by you and, if so, why?